 The IRS are fairly clear about meals too.
-They state, “Taxpayers may continue to deduct 50 percent of the cost of business meals if the taxpayer (or an employee of the taxpayer) is present and the food or beverages are not considered lavish or extravagant.
-The meals may be provided to a current or potential business customer, client, consultant or similar business contact.”
+They state, “Taxpayers may continue to deduct 50 percent of the business meals cost if the taxpayer (or an employee of the taxpayer) is present & the beverages or food aren’t considered extravagant or lavish.
+The meals might be given to a potential or current business customer, consultant, client, or similar business contact.”
 This largely means that you can take a current or potential business customer to dinner at a restaurant as long as it is part of your sales and marketing funnel.
 Even so, only 50% of that meal will be considered tax deductible.

 There are nine examples where you can claim 100% of the meal back from the IRS.
 Forbes has a great article that goes into some detail.
 Here are a few highlights: